hmslima/sambahsacompletegrammar/sambahsa.md

 have to learn mandarin or cantonese, it's obvious.
-What I am talking about here is: if I enter in a room where there are a paquistanese, a russian, a brazilian, an argentinian and a japanese, all of them only could have a communication if they know a common language, because only a very few people have time and disposition to learn five different languages; in current days it's expected that all these people speak english for making possible a communication.
+What I am talking about here is: if I enter in a room where there are a paquistanese, a russian, a brazilian, an argentinian and a japanese, all of them only can have a communication if they know a common language, because only a very few people have time and disposition to learn five different languages; in current days it's expected that all these people speak english for making possible a communication.
 This is the X of the question.